 We had a two-bedroom condominium with a kitchen so we did eat some of our meals there.
 The resort had several activities during our stay.
 The only one we were able to participate in was a marshmallow roasting on the last night we were there.
 I enjoyed seeing a fountain and the sunrise every morning.

-Our visit coincided with our nephew’s fourth birthday so some of our time was spent with family.
+Our visit to the Orlando area coincided with our nephew’s fourth birthday so some of our time was spent with family.
 Here’s how we spent our six full days there.

 Day One: Icon Park